-The Snake Eyes Bonnet is a Raspberry Pi accessory for driving two 128x128 pixel OLED or TFT LCD displays, and also provides four analog inputs for sensors.
+The Snake Eyes Bonnet is a Raspberry Pi accessory for driving two small OLED or TFT LCD displays, and also provides four analog inputs for sensors.

-It's perfect for making cosplay masks, props, spooky sculptures for halloween, animatronics, robots...anything where you want to add a pair of animated eyes!
+It's fantastic for making cosplay masks, props, spooky sculptures for Halloween, animatronics, robots...anything where you want to add a pair of animated eyes!

-It's a follow-on of sorts to another project: Electronic Animated Eyes Using Teensy 3.2 (https://adafru.it/j6D).
+It's a follow-on of sorts to another project: Electronic Animated Eyes Using Teensy 3.2 ().
 The Teensy 3.2 is a very capable microcontroller, and the code for that project squeezed every bit of space and performance from it.
-I had been experimenting with the Raspberry Pi as an alternative...while it's still very experimental, why not make that work available to others?
+I had been experimenting with the Raspberry Pi as an alternative...though still somewhat experimental, why not make that work available to others?